moust/cordova-plugin-videoplayer/README.md

 # Using

-Just call de `play` method with a video file path as argument.
+Just call the  `play` method with a video file path as argument.
 The video player will close itself when the video will be completed.

 ```
 VideoPlayer.play(path, [options], [completeCallback], [errorCallback]);